-The easiest way is to increase air flow though the engine from a low rpm, so that the exhaust gases become faster, because the turbocharger is driven by exhaust gases.
+The easiest way to reduce turbo lag might be to increase air flow though the engine from a low rpm, so that the exhaust gases become faster, because the turbocharger is driven by exhaust gases.

 Turbo lag occurs because the turbocharger takes time to be turned quickly enough by exhaust gases so that it can pull fresh air in axially to be compressed to boost the engine.
 Before that happens, the turbocharger is a load to the engine as the exhaust gases are trying to speed the turbocharger up.

 In normal operation, the accelerator must be pressed harder to increase air flow through the engine, so that it picks up and pushes more air through the exhaust, which turns the turbocharger fast enough to make it push air into the engine.
 That is quite a bit of lag.
 Not only that, too much fuel goes in, affecting the combustion.
-Since many turbocharged vehicles have automatic transmissions and even CVT gearboxes, the problem is compounded.
+Since many turbocharged vehicles have automatic transmissions and even CVT gearboxes (like the Nissan Qashqai 1.2 turbo), the problem is compounded.

 To increase exhaust gas flow, we might first increase the air flow to the engine.
 One way is to use the Surbo (air suction turbo).
 This device has been observed to bring normally aspirated engines to their rpm red line with 1/2 throttle.
 It does so too for turbocharged engines, like our test car, the 154 bhp Peugeot 508 1.6 THP, and with just 0.6 bar.
 Compare this with a Mercedes GLA Class 1.6 also with 154 bhp, which uses 1.2 bar to get to the rev limit, and also the Peugeot 308 GTi which uses the same block as the 508, but runs on 2.0 bar.
-Or even a remap or aftermarket chips, which also allow more turbo boost.
-Their way of getting more power is by pressing more turbo pressure into the engine, which can eat up the engine sooner, but ours is by feeding air to the engine from a low rpm using the Surbo, after which the turbocharger takes over.
+Or even a remap or aftermarket chips, which also add more turbo boost.
+Their way of getting more power is by pressing more turbo pressure into the engine, which can eat up the engine sooner.
+Our method is by gorging air into the engine from a low rpm using the Surbo, passing it more easily through the engine and exhaust, and this turns the turbocharger more quickly.

-As the Surbo brings the engine to the rpm red line with just half throttle when the gear is held constant, and since the throttle is not floored, it means that the pressure in the turbocharger could still be well below the blow-off pressure value even at red line, and therefore therefore a higher rpm limit may be set by car makers, so extending the peak power of the turbocharged vehicle.
+As the Surbo brings the engine to the rpm red line with just half throttle when the gear is held constant, it means that the pressure in the turbocharger could still be well below the blow-off pressure value even at red line, and therefore a higher rpm limit may be set by car makers, so extending the peak power of the turbocharged vehicle.
+The increased torque could see further downsizing of the turbocharged engine, leading to lower emissions and better fuel economy.

 We have fitted the Surbo on many turbocharged cars (listed below), and driven them before and after, and found that there were improvements.
 From turbo cars that felt slow from standstill, especially automatic ones, the turbocharged vehicle felt more like normally aspirated vehicles with larger engines, with more linear power delivery, that could be better controlled around corners or in dense traffic.
 Push it a bit and you will be rewarded with a big rush of power and masses of torque.
 If you have a turbocharged vehicle but are not fully satisfied with the throttle response, contact us to make your turbo car a better one, today.